A talk given at the St. Andrew Society for the City of Savannah’s Annual Banquet

 Alistair noted in my introduction that I’m from North Carolina.
 Like most Tarheels, I’m proud of my heritage.
 This pride is especially true of those of us of Highlander lineage.
 We take after St. Andrew, whose name in Greek implies manliness, valor, and bravery.
 We struggle with humility.

 Of course, there is no Garrison clan.
-The Garrisons may have even been carpetbaggers for all I know.
+The Garrisons may have even been carpetbaggers for all I know. (actually, they were in NC around High Point before the Civil War).
 My great-grandfather Garrison moved into the land of the Highlanders of North Carolina early in the 20th Century.
 Twenty years later, his son set his eyes on a McKenzie girl.
 They married and had a son, who would later marry and have a son, and that’s where I come into the story.
 But if you look back through my family, you’ll find a lot of Scots blood: Blues, Blacks, McDonalds, McCaskills, McLeods, and such.
 But the McKenzies are on both sides.
 My paternal grandmother was a McKenzie, as was my maternal great-grandmother.
 I wear this tartan honestly and pray the inbreeding isn’t too damning.

 So, why are there so many Highlanders in North Carolina?
 One former governor of the Old North State proclaimed there are more Highlanders in North Carolina than any other country, including Scotland.
 I’m not sure that’s the case, but for some reason, Highlanders began pouring into the colony in the early 1730s, long before the Battle of Culloden.
 And actually, they didn’t settle throughout North Carolina.
 They mainly settled along the Cape Fear River and its tributaries.
 The Lowlanders mostly stayed close to the coast, while the lands to the west and north were settled by Scot-Irish (which sounds like a badly blended whisky).